Get a FREE Digital Copy of the Book

 The Intellectual Property Book for Today’s Economy

 Over the last 40 years, intellectual property has grown from an arcane, narrowly-specialized legal field into a major force in American social and economic life.
-It comprises an astonishing 45 percent of total U.S. GDP today, and represents 80 percent of the market value of all publicly-traded companies in the U.S.
+It comprises an astonishing 45 percent of total U.S. GDP today, and represents 90 percent of the collective market value of most publicly traded U.S. companies.

 Indeed, intellectual property has become the new watchword in almost any career today.
 Look around and you’ll see IP’s imprint everywhere.